Thirsty For Revenge? Karma Will Get Your Ex. It ALWAYS Does!

 Hit and run

-Your ex thinks of himself or herself as a victim, which means that your ex cannot and will not change at all.
+Remember that your ex thinks of himself or herself as a victim, which means that your ex cannot and will not change at all.

-Will karma hit my ex
+Will my ex get hit by karma

 Changing one’s belief system takes time—a lot of time.
-It takes appropriately 21 days of a conscious effort to develop or erase a bad habit.
+It takes appropriately 21 days of conscious effort to develop or erase a bad habit.

 Your ex will just carry certain behavioral patterns into the next relationship and act similarly as before.